 About the author:

 Dr. Lowery is a board-certified family physician with nearly 20 years of experience.
 He considers himself an old-fashioned family doc who utilizes the latest medical treatments to ensure the most compassionate, personal and high quality medical care.
-You can learn more about him by visiting his website at friscoconciergemedicine.com/.
+You can learn more about him by visiting his website at friscoconciergemedicine.com/link opens in a new window.
 He writes for Combined Insurance in an effort to help educate readers, but his medical opinions and advice are for entertainment purposes only and should not be considered a substitute for visiting your doctor.